Lerch's $\Phi$ and the Polylogarithm at the Positive Integers: Lerch's at the positive integers

 \subsubsection{Integer $b$}

-When $b$ is a positive integer, $E^{m}_{k}(b)$ becomes an incomplete polylogarithm series, which we cover next.
-Therefore it's very simple to derive its formula, we just need to subtract the missing part from the full polylogarithm.
+When $b$ is a positive integer, $E^{z}_{k}(b)$ becomes an incomplete polylog series, which is covered next.
+Hence, it is very simple to derive its formula, one just needs to subtract the missing term from the full polylog.
 A similar reasoning is used if $b$ is a negative integer.\\

 Nonetheless, the formula when $b$ is a positive integer is: